Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: INTRODUCTION

-Methods for achieving UMA with preferred EA include magnetic post-annealing\cite{takahashi1960} or applying a magnetic field during the deposition\cite{kedia2024}, however these methods have inherent limitations and drawback when inducing significant and thermally stable magnetic anisotropy.
+Methods for achieving UMA with preferred EA include magnetic post-annealing\cite{takahashi1960} and applying a magnetic field during the deposition\cite{kedia2024}.
+However these methods have limitations when strong and thermally stable magnetic anisotropy is required.
 Post annealing techniques can cause structural modifications or stress relaxation \cite{Dijken2001,Ono1993} during annealing.
 Oblique-angle deposition (OAD) is a promising alternative method to enhance the UMA through the formation of ripple structures, as previously reported\cite{Scheibler2023,Fukuma2009,McMichael2000}.

 In this manuscript, we report on the current-induced in-plane magnetization switching in trilayer $\mathrm{(Ta\ or\ W)/Co_{40}Fe_{40}B_{20}/Pt}$ structures.
 We first establish in-plane UMA in $\mathrm{Co_{40}Fe_{40}B_{20}}$ via ripple structures by OAD of the underlayer (W or Ta) enabled by self shadowing\cite{zhu2012,ali2021,soh2014} and adatom steering mechanisms\cite{Dijken1999}.
 Subsequently, we employ DC USMR and PHE measurements performed on the same sample without the external magnetic field to realize complete current induced magnetization switching in type Y, type X and type XY using sub-microsecond current pulses ($\mathrm{0.4-1\,\mu\text{s}}$).
-This switching duration is substantially shorter then the millisecond to second pulse width for HM/FM bilayer structure typically reported in the literature\cite{Liu2020,Liu2022,Khang2020}.
+This switching duration is substantially shorter than the millisecond to second pulse width for HM/FM bilayer structures with in-plane magnetization typically reported in the literature\cite{Liu2020,Liu2022,Khang2020}.